24dakenlo/light-physics/README.md

 The three types of optics—geometrical, wave, and quantum—overlap, but they use different ways to describe light.
 In other words, they are different models of light.
 Geometrical optics is useful for tracing how light travels through space involving reflection, absorption, and transmission at the boundary or inside of big objects.
 However, it is not accurate if the light's wavelength is as large as the the objects (or the objects are as small as the wavelength of light).
 In those cases, we need wave optics, which is more complex because it involves tracking the light wave’s "phase" (we'll learn about that later).

 The quantum optics is necessary if we deeply analyze the interaction of the light with materials involving the transition of energy and/or angular momentum, such as "thermal radiation", "Rayleigh scattering", "Mie scattering", "Raman scattering", "fluorescence", and so on.

+## Generation of light
+How does light happen?
+According to the wave optics, light happens when an electric charge moves with non-zero acceleration.
+For example, if an electron is moving around a circle, it emits light.
+It is the principle of "synchrotron radiation".
+According to the quantum optics, a photon (the element of light in the quantum mechanics' perspective) happens when a system change its energy from a level to some lower level.

+## Thermal radiation
+In ecology, The most important process of light generation is perhaps "thermal radiation" (or "thermal emission").
+It says, depending on its temperature, every object emits light.
+For example, because the sun is an object, it emits light depending on its temperaturre.
+It is the sunlight.

+If an object's temperature is high, the constituent particles of the objects are in high-energy states.
+They may sometimes transit to lower states, yielding photons.
+It is the source of the thermal radiation.
+In case of

+Because energy of the photon is inversely proportional to the wavelength,